stefsyrsiri/Statistical-Data-Analysis/README.md

 # Statistical-Data-Analysis
-Forbes Global 2000 list (dataset is included via the package "HSAUR2" and "HSAUR3" in the script)
+Forbes Global 2000 list (dataset is included via the package "HSAUR3" in the script)

 Project for Panteion University under the course "Applied Computer Science - Data Analysis"